UW-POLS503/2015/index.md

 The assignments and due dates will be distributed during the quarter.
 <!-- These assignments may involve peer review / grading. -->

-Assignments will be *both* submitted digitally through [canvas](https://canvas.uw.edu/courses/964019) at the due date and a paper copy to the TA at the next lab section.
+Assignments will be *both* submitted digitally through Canvas at the due date and a paper copy to the TA at the next lab section.

 ## Final Paper